LaneBrown/TLBsoft/ReadMe.txt

 For more details, see the 'SleepingPill and TaskScheduler.zip' file in this repository.
 It contains screen shots of Task Scheduler and more detailed instructions for set up.

+The program.cs file contains the bulk of the software for anyone interested in seeing how I did it.
+I welcome comments/suggestions.
+The main thing that's not included is the StringTable.resx file and the icon file.
+If someone wishes to build it himself, I can include all of the ancillary project files.
+I used VisualStudio 2013 (a bit old, I know).